AXIS5hacker/DNX-Note-Width-Changer/README.md

 ### Windows

-Download `\Dynamix chart width control\x64\Release\Dynamix chart width control.exe`  and run in command prompt to use it, or build manually with Visual Studio.
+Download `Dynamix chart width control.exe`  from [Releases](/releases) and run in command prompt to use it, or build manually with Visual Studio.

 ### macOS & Linux